cloudposse/docs/content/tutorials/atmos-getting-started.md

 atmos workflow deploy-all -s example
 ```

-This should run through our workflow similar to the way we did it before, but this time we'll see our temperature come back from the weather API for the date you specified instead of today's date and we'll skip over our terraform `local-exec`'s `echo` command for pretty printing our weather data.
+This should run through our workflow similar to the way we did it before, but this time we'll see our temperature come back from the weather API for only the last hour instead of the average for today and we'll skip over our terraform `local-exec`'s `echo` command for pretty printing our weather data.
 Instead we'll just get our updated weather information as one of our `Outputs`.

 ## Conclusion